Last Updated on March 10, 2025

 - A cylindrical shaft in between

-The lateral end is also called acromial end and is flat from above downwards.
+- The lateral end is also called the acromial end and is flat from above downwards.
 It articulates with the acromion process of the scapula through a facet.
 The articular surface for the acromioclavicular joint gives attachment to the joint capsule.

-The medial end is called sternal end, is quadrangular in shape.
+- The medial end is called the sternal end, is quadrangular in shape.
 This part articulates with the clavicular notch of the manubrium sterni to form the sternoclavicular joint.
 It also articulates with first costal cartilage via an extension of the articular surface.

-- The inferior surface has elevation called the conoid tubercle and a ridge called the trapezoid ridge.
+- The shaft of the collarbone can be divided into the lateral one-third and the medial two-thirds.
+The lateral one-third is flat from above downwards, concave anteriorly and convex posteriorly.
+The inferior surface has an elevation called the conoid tubercle and a ridge called the trapezoid ridge.

-Determination of Side of Collarbone
+Determination of the Side of the Collarbone

 - The lateral end is flat, and the medial end is large and quadrilateral.